 Name Description imageId ID of the AMI described.
 Type: xsd:string launchPermission Launch permissions of the AMI.
 Returned if launchPermission is specified.
 Type: LaunchPermissionItemType[] productCodes Product codes of the AMI.
 Returned if productCodes is specified.
 Type: ProductCodeItemType[] kernel ID of the kernel associated with the AMI.
 Returned if kernel is specified.
 Type: xsd:string ramdisk ID of the RAM disk associated with the AMI.
 Returned if ramdisk is specified.
 Type: xsd:string blockDeviceMapping Mapping that defines native device names to use when exposing virtual devices.
 Returned if BlockDeviceMapping is specified.
-Type: BlockDeviceMappingItemType []

-https://ec2.amazonaws.com/ ?Action=DescribeImageAttribute &ImageId=ami-61a54008 &Attribute=launchPermission &...auth parameters...
+Type: BlockDeviceMappingItemType [] platform The operating platform of the instance.
+Type: xsd:string https://ec2.amazonaws.com/ ?Action=DescribeImageAttribute &ImageId=ami-61a54008 &Attribute=launchPermission &...auth parameters...